reinacchi/yuko/README.md

 This library is currently under heavy development and we aware the usage of this library that you may experience unknown bugs at most common rates.

-- **Please do not report any issues yet until version 0.2 or until the library completely is fully stable.**
+- **Please do not report any issues until version 0.2 or until the library is completely stable.**

 ## Installation